regionstockholm/poc_tc2openEHR/Tietoevry/ETL/src/README.md

 ## Care Documentation

-## Unit Provider
+#### Unit Provider

 The Unit Provider provides the standard Open EHR units of the Take Care units.

-## Context Provider
+#### Context Provider

+Provides User context data

-## Terminology Provider
+#### Terminology Provider

 Maps the TermID from the Casenote document to the OpenEHR standard TermID and gives the details.

-## Patient Service
+#### Patient Service

-To get the Patient Id based on the SSN ID porvided in the Care Documentation.
+Provides the Patient Id based on the SSN ID porvided in the Care Documentation.

-## EHR ID resolver
+#### EHR ID resolver

-To get the EHR ID based on the Patient Id fetched earlier.
+Provides the EHR ID based of the Patient Id fetched earlier.

+#### Terminology Lookup Provider

+Reads the TermCatalog and provide information about the TermID, its names, datatype and unit

+#### Role Provider

+Provides lists of the role Id (profession ID) and the respctive roleName(profession Name).

+#### Form Provider

+Provides form API details like Name and latest version.

+#### Notes :

+To add new iCKM archetype, add the Terminology details to the Terminolgy.json, then add the composition creation logic to iCKMArchetypes, and finally add to the switch logic in Composition to call the apt composition logic.

+## Measurements